CumulusNetworks/docs/content/cumulus-netq-40/Manage-Deployment/Configure-Integrations/Integrate-NetQ-with-Your-LDAP-Server.md

     - **Bind DN**: DN of user with administrator access to query the LDAP server; used for binding with the server.
 For example, `uid =admin,ou=ntwkops,dc=mycompany,dc=com`.
     - **Bind Password**: Password associated with Bind DN.

-    The Bind DN and password are sent as clear text.
-Only users with these credentials are allowed to perform LDAP operations.
+    The Bind DN and password get sent as clear text.
+Only users with these credentials can perform LDAP operations.

 If you are unfamiliar with the configuration of your LDAP server, contact your administrator to ensure you select the appropriate authentication method and credentials.

 ### Define User Attributes

-Two attributes are required to define a user entry in a directory:
+You need the following two attributes to define a user entry in a directory:

 - **Base DN**: Location in directory structure where search begins.
 For example, `dc=mycompany,dc=com`.
 - **User ID**: Type of identifier used to specify an LDAP user.
 This can vary depending on the authentication service you are using.
-For example,  <!-- vale off -->user ID (UID)<!-- vale on --> or email address can be used with OpenLDAP, whereas sAMAccountName might be used with Active Directory.
+For example, you can use the <!-- vale off -->user ID (UID)<!-- vale on --> or email address with OpenLDAP, whereas you might use the sAMAccountName with Active Directory.

 Optionally, you can specify the first name, last name, and email address of the user.

 ### Set Search Attributes

 While optional, specifying search scope indicates where to start and how deep a given user can search within the directory.
-The data to search for is specified in the search query.
+You specify the data to search for in the search query.

 Search scope options include: